 10.13.
-Other aspects that should be considered with respect to monitoring of airborne emissions include:
+Other aspects that should be considered with respect to monitoring of airborne effluents include the following:

 - (a) The emitted activity is dependent on the concentration and the rate of air flow. - (b) The monitor should be capable of measuring relevant radionuclides with sufficient sensitivity. - (c) The monitor(s) should be shielded from variations in background radiation. - (d) If several radionuclides are present, they should, if possible, be identified and quantified.